City and Regional Planning Aides

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 City and Regional Planning Aides compile data from various sources, such as maps, reports, and field and file investigations, for use by city planner in making planning studies.

-City Planning Aides with little to no experience tend to make between $20540 and $32080 while the more experienced ones make over $55810 per year.
+City and Regional Planning Aides with little to no experience tend to make between $25370 and $35450 while the more experienced ones can earn over $60830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A City Planning Aide is to move to a higher paying state like NJ.
-Right now, the highest paying states for City Planning Aides are NJ, MA, CA, VA and AK.
+One of the easiest ways to increase your salary as a City and Regional Planning Aide is to move to a higher paying state like DC.
+Right now, the highest paying states for City and Regional Planning Aides are DC, NJ, SC, MA and MD.

-3 other factors that can increase your salary as A City Planning Aide is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a City and Regional Planning Aide is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other City Planning Aides what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other City and Regional Planning Aides what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a City and Regional Planning Aide.